TheE7Player/HaggisInterpreter/README.md

+You can view what has changed, added or removed on each build I commit, [here](https://github.com/TheE7Player/HaggisInterpreter/blob/master/updates.md).

 The current scripts runs without any errors:

 > There is more scripts as I started the project initially from another forked C# interpreter, had issues after a few days - So I did it by scratch to simplify things.